Cyclone George: Meteorological history

 At 10 p.m on 8 March, Cyclone George made landfall 50 km north-east of Port Hedland.
 When it made landfall, it was still at its peak intensity.
 Damaging wind gusts of 154 km/h were recorded at Port Hedland Airport weather station just before 11 pm.
 The anemometer failed shortly afterwards.
-At 00:12 a.m on 9 March, an air pressure reading of 962.7 hPa was recorded at Port Hedland Airport; this was lowest recorded at the airport during the passage of the cyclone.
+At 00:12 on 9 March, an air pressure reading of 962.7 hPa was recorded at Port Hedland Airport; this was lowest recorded at the airport during the passage of the cyclone.
 George weakened slowly while over land and it was downgraded to a Category 3 late on 9 March.
 The next day, the Tropical Cyclone Warning Centre in Perth issued its final warning for the system.
 George's remnants continued drifting southeastward and then southward over the next 3 days, before dissipating on 13 March, in southern Australia.